USS Sherburne: Training vessel

 Following commissioning, Sherburne proceeded to the Naval Supply Depot at Oakland, California.
-She remained in the San Francisco area until getting under way for San Pedro, California for shakedown training which she completed on 20 October.
+She remained in the San Francisco area until getting under way for San Pedro, Los Angeles for shakedown training which she completed on 20 October.
 The ship then returned to San Francisco to become a training vessel for APA and AP crews being assembled at the Precommissioning Training Center at Treasure Island.
 During her duty as a training vessel, 24 October to 22 December, she embarked the officers and men of 19 ships for periods of one to five days each for short cruises to the operating areas off Point Reyes.
 They were given training in ship handling, emergency drills, and in surface and anti-aircraft firing.

 Upon completion of brief repairs at the Bethlehem Steel Co. in San Francisco, she got underway on 12 January 1945 toward San Diego for amphibious training.
 From 14 to 29 January, the ship underwent strenuous training in all phases of amphibious operations; and, on completion of this duty, she returned to the San Francisco area to load cargo.